 - Guaranteeing speedy access to help within the property. - Everyone should familiarise themselves with the first aid guidelines attached to the rescue plan and giving first aid should be rehearsed. - Listing individuals skilled in first-aid is recommended. - The stopping of rescue vehicles outside the exterior doors is to be made possible.

 5.5 Radiation or gas hazard

-- a transport accident when transporting a hazardous substance
+- an accident involving the transport of dangerous goods

-- an accident in a nuclear power plant
+- accident at a nuclear power plant

-- a fire in the nearby area
+- fire in the vicinity